The “PacerSpacer” – Simplicity in Controlling the Pace of Presentation Software (like PowerPoint)

 Placing the file in the background of your presentation slides: (PC or Macintosh)

-- Open your existing slide presentation, or begin a new one.
+- Open your slide presentation.

 - Insert the PacerSpacer as a Video on my PC/Video From File into all Slide Masters